jorisstrix/StrixNLUXUpgrades/README.md

 ## Notes

 -   Default number of orders shown is **3** (configurable in the element settings).
--   No additional CSS/Vue.js/Javascript is used.
-The Shopware core is preserved -
+-   No additional CSS, Vue.js, or JavaScript is introduced.
+The plugin leverages only Twig, PHP, and the Bootstrap framework included with Shopware, ensuring full compatibility with the Shopware core.